Exact and approximate inference in graphical models: variable elimination and beyond: Illustration on CHMM

-An alternative to the approximate maximization of $\max_q F(\theta, q) $ consists in seeking for the maximum of an approximation $\widetilde{F}(\theta, q)$ of $F(\theta, q)$ which involves only marginals of $p(h|o)$ on subsets of variables in $H$ of limited size.
-Then the LBP algorithm can be used to provide an approximation of these marginals.
-This approach has been proposed in \cite{HZW03} where the authors approximated the negative entropy term $ E_q(\log q(H))$ in $F(\theta, q)$ by its so-called Bethe approximation as follows (the first term in $F$ by definition depends only on marginals of variables involved in the potential functions $\psi^M, \psi^C, \psi^E$).

-because each hidden variable $H^i_t$ has degree $I+1$ in the original graphical model given in Figure \ref{Fig:CoupledHMM}.
-The advantage of this approach compared to the variational approximations based on families $\mathcal{Q}_0$ and $\mathcal{Q}_M$ is that it provides an approximation of the joint conditional distribution of all hidden variables within the same time step.
+An alternative is to use the Bethe approximation of $F(\theta, q) $.
+Then the LBP algorithm can be used to provide an approximation of the conditional marginal distributions on singletons and pairs of variables (no other marginals are involved in the E step of EM).
+This approach has been proposed in \citet{HZW03}.
+The advantage of this approach compared to the variational approximations based on families $\mathcal{Q}_0$ or $\mathcal{Q}_M$, is that it provides an approximation of the joint conditional distribution of pairs of hidden variables within a same time step, instead of assuming that they are independent.